thirumurthis/Learnings/argocd/Manage_multi_env_with_argocd_apps_in_any_namespace.md

 ### Install Apisix ingress

 Below is the ingress manifest used to access the argocd server.
 The Apisix ingressClassName is used to pass the traffic to argocd-server service on the port 443.
+Apply this ingress to argocd namespace.

 ```yaml
 apiVersion: networking.k8s.io/v1